sormiston/NewsReader-Clone/newsreader-clone/README.md

 #### PostMVP

+- functional bookmark -- bookmarked items will appear in the Reading List portion of the Feed
 - Clickable Tag Categories
 - Article pages will have incrementing Clap counters and bookmark functions
 - dropdown article specific context meny w/ functional "Dismiss this story" button